mslinn/zeromq-demo/README.md

 To run each of the programs, first set <tt>java.library.path</tt>; this is an OS-specific setting.
 The proper setting for Linux is <tt>-Djava.library.path=/usr/local/lib</tt>.

-Launch the programs in three console sessions as follows:
+Launch the programs in three console sessions.
+For Linux, do the following:

 ````
 export JAVA_OPTS=-Djava.library.path=/usr/local/lib